ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 Interns will be assigned to a specific project/subject area.
 Please review the individual project group postings below for a more detailed description of their work and specific intern/volunteer needs.

-The ACLU SoCal is currently unable to pay stipends for interns or volunteers outside of Summer Internships.
+The ACLU SoCal is currently unable to pay stipends for interns or volunteers.
 Applicants are encouraged to apply for Public Interest Law Foundation grants or other grants and to investigate work-study options as alternative sources of compensation.
 The ACLU SoCal can serve as a work study host and will support students' applications for funding with supporting materials and documentation.

 Summer Interns

 We strongly encourage interns to seek funding from their schools and apply for other grants or scholarships.
-The ACLU of Southern California may have limited funding available for summer interns who request it.
-Please check back with this posting for future updates.
+Unfortunately, the ACLU of Southern California does not have funding available for summer interns who request it.

 Fall/Winter/Spring Interns